ks07/aoe2-ai-fmt/README.md

 Note that this tool is currently a work-in-progress.
 Crucially, it does not yet have full compatibility with .per files built for DE or User Patch versions of the game.

+This tool depends on Python >= 3.6.

+It has been developed using Python 3.6 on Ubuntu for Windows (WSL), but has also been tested against Python 3.8 on Ubuntu 20.04, and Python 3.8 on Windows 10.
-This tool depends on Python 3.6.
-It has been developed and tested using Ubuntu for Windows, but should work fine in any Linux based environment.
+In any case, the tool should work fine in any environment which provides the required Python version.
+Development requires a Linux environment.

 ## Dependencies